AndrewLuyt/divvy-bikeshare/README.md

 ## Stakeholders

 -   The Director of Marketing, in charge of designing the campaign
--   The Cyclistic executive team who will approve or deny the marketing campaign
+-   The Divvy executive team who will approve or deny the marketing campaign

 ## Deliverables